 MIKE KENNY is one of the UK’s leading writers specialising in young people’s theatre.
 He was included in the Independent on Sunday’s list of Top Ten Living Playwrights and his plays are performed regularly throughout the UK and all over the world.
 In 2000, he was Arts Council England’s first recipient of The Children’s Award for Playwriting for Children and Young People.

 His Olivier Award-winning adaptation of THE RAILWAY CHILDREN for York Theatre Royal has had several successful revivals at Waterloo and Kings Cross stations, as well as at the National Railway Museum.
 In Canada it won the People’s Choice Award following its record-breaking run in Toronto.
-Mike also won the 2015 Writers' Guild Award for Best Play for Younger Audiences with THREE WISE MONKEYS, the Deutscher Kindertheaterpreis in 2012 with ELECTRIC DARKNESS, and a Royal Philharmonic Society Award in 2018 with his libretto for CALDERLAND – A PEOPLE’S OPERA produced by 509 Arts.
-In July 2013, Mike was awarded an honorary Doctor of Letters by the University of Nottingham for his work in theatre for young people.
+Mike also won the Writers Guild Award for Best Play for Younger Audiences with THREE WISE MONKEYS, the Deutscher Kindertheaterpreis with ELECTRIC DARKNESS, and a Royal Philharmonic Society Award with his libretto for CALDERLAND – A PEOPLE’S OPERA produced by 509 Arts.
+In July 2013, Mike was awarded an honorary Doctor of Letters by the University of Nottingham.

-For teens and older audiences, his adaptations of Homer’s THE ODYSSEY and Siobhan Dowd’s novel SOLACE OF THE ROAD had their premieres at Derby Theatre, and he has also adapted Giancarlo Gemin’s COW GIRL which was published by Oxford University Press.
+For teens and older audiences, his adaptations of Homer’s THE ODYSSEY and Siobhan Dowd’s novel SOLACE OF THE ROAD had their premieres at Derby Theatre, and he has also adapted Giancarlo Gemin’s COW GIRL and Jeannie Waudby’s critically-acclaimed ONE OF US, both of which are published by Oxford University Press.